PCPCM Panel Size Calculation

 Your authorized CPAR Panel Administrator can login to the CPAR Online Portal to see your approximate CPAR Panel size.
 If you are not sure who your Panel Administrator is, please ask your PCN, or contact [email protected].

-In the screenshot below, the “Total number of records in file” is the number of patients that your EMR uploaded to CPAR.
+The screenshot below is the CPAR Panel Submission Metrics Report and is found under the "reports" tab in the CPAR Portal, alongside the Demographic Mismatch and Conflict Reports.
+The "Total Active Attachments" is the number of patients that your EMR successfully uploaded to CPAR.
 If this number is not what you expected, then your EMR processes should be reviewed to ensure all of your primary care patient records in your EMR are properly configured to be included in monthly CPAR uploads (see #1 above).
-The “Total number of records processed” is your final CPAR Panel size, including patients in Conflict.
+The “Total Active Attachments" number is your final CPAR panel size, including patients in conflict.

 3. Out-of-Province Patients